Squirrel404/Pienotes/README.md

 # Pienotes

 The most efficient note taking app for math.
 Pienotes uses [MathQuill](https://github.com/mathquill/mathquill).
-MathQuill allows you to type auto commands such as "sqrt" or "int" and automatically converts those into symbols.
+MathQuill allows you to type auto commands such as "sqrt" or "int" and automatically convert those into symbols.

 ## How to use